-GNSO SCI – EMAIL VOTING
+GNSO SCI –VOTING OUTSIDE A COUNCIL MEETING

-DISCUSSION DRAFT 12 JUNE 2014
+DISCUSSION DRAFT 31 JULY 2014

-This recommendation is made in response to the request of the GNSO Council for the SCI to consider “whether and how the Council could vote outside of a meeting and under what circumstances.”
+Note: This recommendation is made in response to the request of the GNSO Council for the SCI to consider “whether and how the Council could vote outside of a meeting and under what circumstances.”

-CURRENT DISCUSSION DRAFT:
+PROPOSED NEW SECTION FOR THE GNSO OPERATING PROCEDURES:

+4.5 Voting Outside A Meeting

-1. There may be cases when GNSO Council voting outside a meeting might be necessary or desirable.
+4.5.1.
+Applicability.
+There may be cases when GNSO Council voting outside a meeting might be necessary or desirable.
 The following is an illustrative, non-exhaustive list of examples where this may be the case:

 Substantial discussion has occurred during a Council meeting and by other methods (such as the Council mailing list) but there was no time for a roll call vote.

-Substantial discussion has occurred during a Council meeting, but one or more Councilors stated a need to refer the issue back to their Stakeholder Group or Constituency for further direction.
+Substantial discussion has occurred during a Council meeting, but one or more Councilors stated a need to refer the issue back to their Stakeholder Group or Constituency for further direction prior to a vote being taken.

 The next regularly scheduled Council meeting will take place after the deadline for relevant Council action, including without limitation a response to a request for GNSO input generated by the ICANN Board or another Supporting Organization or an Advisory Committee, and the GNSO Chair determines in accordance with this Section that the issue under consideration has already been discussed at length or that such discussion will have occurred prior to the vote being called.

-2. Voting outside a meeting, which should normally be by electronic means, should only occur when all of the following conditions are met:
+4.5.2.
+Determination; Notice.
+Voting outside a meetingmay only occur when all of the following conditions are met:

-The GNSO Chair determines, after discussion with Council members, that the issue will have been adequately discussed and sufficient time given to each Stakeholder Group and Constituency to consider the issue by the time the vote is called;’
+The GNSO Chair determines, after discussion with Council members, that the issue will have been adequately discussed and sufficient time given to each Stakeholder Group and Constituency to consider the issue by the time the vote is called;

 The GNSO Chair determines, after discussion with Council members, that the Council’s regular meeting schedule would make it difficult to resolve the issue without scheduling an extra meeting and this would be impractical in light of the circumstances at that time;